sy77777en/video_annotation_folk/labels_markdown/cam_setup/lens_distortion/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot with strong fisheye distortion.
+- A shot with noticable fisheye lens distortion.

 - A video where the perspective is heavily curved outward.